pypiserver/pypiserver/README.md

 ## Using the Docker Image

-Starting with version 1.2.5, official Docker images will be built for each push to master, each dev, alpha, or beta release, and each final release.
+Starting with version 1.2.5, official Docker images will be built for each push to `main`, each dev, alpha, or beta release, and each final release.
-The most recent full release will always be available under the tag **latest**, and the current master branch will always be available under the tag **unstable**.
+The most recent full release will always be available under the tag **latest**, and the current `main` branch will always be available under the tag **unstable**.

 You can always check to see what tags are currently available at our